erdogant/pca/docs/source/Algorithm.rst

 Best Performing Features
 ##################################

 Extracting the best performing features is based on the loadings of the Principal Components, which are readily computed.
-The information is stored in the object itself and we can extract it as shown underneath.
+The information is stored in the object itself.
+We can extract it as following:

 .. code:: python